 In order to maintain and improve the effectiveness of our disclosure controls and procedures and internal control over financial reporting, we expect to continue to expend significant resources, including accounting-related costs, and provide significant management oversight.
 Any failure to maintain the adequacy of our internal controls, or consequent inability to produce accurate financial statements on a timely basis, could increase operating costs and could materially and adversely affect our ability to operate our business.
 If our internal controls are perceived as inadequate or if we are perceived to be unable to produce timely or accurate financial statements, investors may lose confidence in our operating results and the trading price of our securities could decline.
-While management has concluded that the previously identified Rotor material weakness has been remediated, the remaining material weakness is discussed under "- Both Old Sarcos and Rotor identified a material weakness in their internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results.", and we have concluded that our disclosure controls and procedures were not effective as of December 31, 2021.
-See Part II Item 9A Controls and Procedures in the 2021 Annual Report.
+While management has concluded that the previously identified Rotor material weakness has been remediated, the remaining material weakness is discussed under "- Both Old Sarcos and Rotor identified a material weakness in their internal control over financial reporting prior to the closing of the Business Combination.
+If we are unable to develop and maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results.", and we have concluded that our disclosure controls and procedures were not effective as of December 31, 2021.
+See Part II Item 9A Controls and Procedures.